UTV (TV channel): History

 In 1953, the BBC began its first television broadcasts in Northern Ireland, from a temporary relay transmitter in Glencairn that was hastily set up in time for the coronation of Elizabeth II.
 The following year, the UK Parliament passed the Television Act of 1954, which led to the launch of the country's first commercial television broadcaster, ITV (and subsequently, the beginning of commercial television broadcasts in the United Kingdom).
 On 2 September 1958, the ITA began searching for companies and entities interested in operating an ITV franchise for Northern Ireland.
 Among the candidates for the franchise are Associated-Rediffusion and Granada, as well as two consortia - one led by the Duke of Abercorn (Note: Consisting of James Cunningham (then owner and managing director of the now-defunct Northern Whig), George Lodge (owner of the then-standing Belfast Royal Hippodrome and Grand Opera House), and Lawrence Orr (then MP for South Down), with support by the Northern Whig and Belfast Evening Telegraph newspapers.) and the other led by the Earl of Antrim.
-(Note: Consisting of William MacQuitty (producer of A Night to Remember), Betty Box (sister of Sydney Box, a fellow film producer who, as part of a consortium that founded the Tyne Tees Television license, encouraged MacQuitty to persue the ITV franchise for Northern Ireland), Francis Evans (then Ambassador of the United Kingdom to Argentina), Bea Lillie, Laurence Olivier, John Rothenstein (then director of the Tate Gallery), and Hubert "Hibbie" Wilmot, with support by the Belfast Newsletter (via the Henderson family) and other local newspapers.)
+(Note: Consisting of William MacQuitty (producer of A Night to Remember), Betty Box (sister of Sydney Box, a fellow film producer who, as part of a consortium that founded the Tyne Tees Television license, encouraged MacQuitty to pursue the ITV franchise for Northern Ireland), Francis Evans (then Ambassador of the United Kingdom to Argentina), Bea Lillie, Laurence Olivier, John Rothenstein (then director of the Tate Gallery), and Hubert "Hibbie" Wilmot, with support by the Belfast Newsletter (via the Henderson family) and other local newspapers.)
 The ITA eventually awarded the franchise to the Antrim consortium on 4 November by having the Whig and Telegraph among the franchise shareholders, while also having sufficient Roman Catholic representation.

 With a reluctant MacQuitty as the franchise's founding managing director, the newly-formed group, Ulster Television Limited, set out to launch the new station on Halloween 1959, giving them less than a year to construct facilities and hire needed personnel within a tight budget.
 The group would purchase Havelock House, then an abandoned linen factory on the Ormeau Road, for £17,000 and convert it into a television studio complex.
 Instead of providing six hours a week of local programming (including a full news service) within year one (as stipulated in the franchise contract), UTV would do so in stages, with the twenty-minute weekday magazine programme Roundabout being the first local programme to be produced.
 Ulster Television would sign an affiliation agreement with another broadcaster, ABC Television, to supply the former with programmes and advertising.